pranav9588/brewery-explorer/README.md

 This project is a practical example of a Flutter app that demonstrates:
 - REST API integration and JSON parsing
 - State management and navigation
-- Map integration and deep links
+- Map integration
 - Clean project structure suitable for extension or as a portfolio piece

 ## Getting started

 ### Prerequisites
-- Flutter SDK (version 2.x or higher recommended)
+- Flutter SDK (version 3.30 or higher recommended)
 - An Android or iOS device or emulator
 - Basic familiarity with Flutter and Dart